 Who should get an institutional subscription?

-Organizations in public media: stations, dual licensees, statewide networks, national producers and membership groups, law firms and foundations.
+Organizations in public media: stations, national producers and membership groups, law firms and foundations.

 A) The Universal subscription gives all employees unlimited digital access to Current.org and as many print copies of the newspaper as you want sent to a single address.
 Plus, Universal subscribing institutions are entitled to 15% discount on employment ads on publicmediajobs.org and an exclusive coupon code to post internships for $50 each.
 NEW in 2019: Universal subscribing stations may provide digital access to Current to their boards of directors at no additional charge.
 Check out this list of Universal subscribers to see if your company is on board.

 Stations may pay for Group or Universal subscriptions by credit card or through the mail.

 If you need help calculating the cost of your institutional subscription or setting up the Wallit account for your Universal or Group access, contact: